-Islam is not merely a religion; it is fundamentally a **purely monotheistic system** rooted in the concept of **Tawhid** (توحيد), the absolute, uncompromising **oneness of God**.
+Islam is not merely a religion; it is fundamentally a purely monotheistic system rooted in the concept of Tawhid (توحيد), the absolute, uncompromising oneness of God.
 This bedrock principle distinguishes Islam from all other faiths and governs every aspect of belief, worship, and daily life.
-For Muslims, God—known as **Allah** (Allah is the word for God in Arabic and Aramaic)—is unique, indivisible, and utterly transcendent.
+For Muslims, God—known as Allah (a word meaning “God” in Arabic and Aramaic)—is unique, indivisible, and utterly transcendent.
 The name Allah is usually followed by a praise of God, such as “Exalted is He.”

 1. The Core of Tawhid: Absolute Unity